Asarum canadense: Flowers and Fruit

-The flowers bloom from April through June.
+It has bisexual flowers that bloom from April through June.
 They are hairy and have three sepals.
 The flowers are tan to purple in color on the outside and lighter on the inside, with tapered tips and bases fused into a cup.
+There are two sets of stamens within flowers, with one being longer than the other (heterostyly).
 Pollinated flowers develop into a pod, which splits open when ripe to reveal seeds with elaiosomes, structures that are eaten by ants (myrmecochory).

-The diploid chromosome number is 26.
+Distribution and Reproduction

-Distribution and habitat
+Drawing of the structure of Asarum canadense including features such as flower, ovule placentation, leaves, and rhizomes.